 The Accelerator can connect companies to relevant funding opportunities but does not provide or guarantee direct funding.
 We do not invest in companies or take any equity.

-The DigitalHealth.London Accelerator is distinct from SBRI and the NHS Innovation Accelerator (NIA), in that it works with companies who will benefit from closer working with the NHS in a region, for example to trial products or build their real-world evidence base.
+The DigitalHealth.London Accelerator is distinct from SBRI and the NHS Innovation Accelerator (NIA), in that it works with companies who will benefit from closer working with the NHS in London, for example to trial products or build their real-world evidence base.

 The DigitalHealth.London Accelerator focuses exclusively on companies with digitally enabled solutions and provides a network of London-based support, rather than a national programme like the NIA.
 DigitalHealth.London’s Accelerator also focuses on companies, rather than a dual support model for individuals and their innovations.
 Additionally, the NIA seeks to support innovations with a comprehensive evidence base, whereas DigitalHealth.London Accelerator is happy to support companies that could benefit from additional real-world validation, particularly real-world validation in London.